 Dead Pixel Test

-Test your monitor for dead or stuck pixels with fullscreen solid colours.
-Includes a stuck pixel fixer that rapidly cycles colours to revive unresponsive pixels.
+Test your monitor for dead or stuck pixels with fullscreen solid color screens.
+Includes a stuck pixel fixer that rapidly cycles colors to try to revive unresponsive pixels.

 How It Works